 - surgery to bolster affected bones with grafts, pins, casts or a combination of procedures

-- treatment with drugs known as bisphosphonates to encourage bone density
+- treatment with medicines known as bisphosphonates to improve bone density

 - vitamin D supplements to reduce the risk of rickets

-- regular and supervised exercise program to encourage bone density
+- regular and supervised exercise program to improve bone density

 - physical therapy to maintain or improve joint mobility

 - medication to reduce levels of the female sex hormone oestrogen

 - surgery to remove ovarian cysts

 - surgery to remove abnormal adrenal glands in the case of Cushing’s syndrome

 - hormone therapy or surgery to treat a pituitary tumour

 - hormone therapy or surgery to treat gigantism.

 Treatment team for people with McCune-Albright syndrome

 Treatment depends on the person’s age, general health and severity of the symptoms.
 Specialist doctors may include an orthopaedic surgeon to treat bone problems, a plastic surgeon to treat facial deformities and an endocrinologist to treat hormone imbalances.